cosama/zed-context-driver/delivery/Readme.md

 A precompiled script that can be used to read information stored by libzedwrapper to shared buffers.
 Use it by calling:

-* Display image data from a shared buffer topic: `./zedtester MySharedBufferOdometryTopicName image`
+* Display image data from a shared buffer topic: `./zedtester MySharedBufferLeftImageTopicName image`

 * Printing odometry data to the terminal (stdout): `./zedtester MySharedBufferOdometryTopicName odom`